jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 In **King’s Lynn** and **Wisbech**, I witnessed Pentecostal-like experiences:

 * A dark road, a last house, a simple testimony—and a family visibly changed in one evening.
-* A remote farmhouse, no logical reason to knock, yet the Spirit led us there.
+* A remote farmhouse, no logical reason find it and to knock, yet the Spirit led us there.
 * A woman who rejected us at the door, then ran after us fifteen minutes later calling us back for her and her children.

 We went from zero people to teach to about twenty in a few weeks.